 Aims: To describe clinical and genetic findings in an Italian family affected by Best disease.

-Methods: Five related patients underwent a complete ophthalmologic assessment; genetic testing was performed by single strand conformation polymorphism analysis and direct sequencing of the BEST1 gene.
+Methods: Five related patients underwent a complete ophthalmological assessment; genetic testing was performed by single-strand conformation polymorphism analysis and direct sequencing of the BEST1 gene.

 Conclusion: This study reveals a de novo mutation in the BEST1 gene never described before, sustaining the autosomal-dominant pattern of inheritance of the disease.
 Clinical evaluation showed phenotypic variability between affected members.
-In addition, our data suggest that a normal electro-oculography (EOG) does not to rule out a diagnosis of Best disease, supporting instead, the crucial role of molecular analysis.
+In addition, these data suggest that a normal electro-oculography (EOG) does not rule out a diagnosis of Best disease, supporting instead the crucial role of molecular analysis.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.